ossf/scorecard/attestor/README.md

 Policies for scorecard attestor can be passed through the CLI using the `--policy` flag.
 Examples of policies can be seen in [attestor/policy/testdata](/attestor/policy/testdata).

+### Policies

+* `PreventBinaryArtifacts`: Ensure that a repository is free from binary artifacts, which can link against the final repo artifact but isn't reviewable.
+  * `AllowedBinaryArtifacts`: A list of binary artifacts, by repo path, to ignore.
+If not specified, no binary artifacts will be allowed
+* `PreventKnownVulnerabilities`: Ensure that the project is free from security vulnerabilities/advisories, as registered in osv.dev.
+* `PreventUnpinnedDependencies`: Ensure that a project's dependencies are pinned by hash.
+Dependency pinning makes builds more predictable, and prevents the consumption of malicious package versions from a compromised upstream.
+  * `AllowedUnpinnedDependencies`: Ignore some dependencies, either by the filepath of the dependency management file (`filepath`, e.g. requirements.txt or package.json) or the dependency name (`packagename`, the specific package being ignored).
+If multiple filepaths/names, or a combination of filepaths and names are specified, all of them will be used.
+If not specified, no unpinned dependencies will be allowed.
+* `RequireCodeReviewed`: Require that If `CodeReviewRequirements` is not specified, at least one reviewer will be required on all changesets.
+Scorecard-attestor inherits scorecard's deafult commit window (i.e. will only look at the last 30 commits to determine if they are reviewed or not).
+  * `CodeReviewRequirements.MinReviewers`: The minimum number of distinct approvals required.
+  * `CodeReviewRequirements.RequiredApprovers`: A set of approvers, all of whom must be found to have approved all changes.
+If any have not approved any changes, the check fails.

 ### Policy schema

 Policies follow the following schema: